danielfloresd/prework-study-guide/README.md

 ## Description
 The purpose of this page is to provide a quick explanation of the main components of a webpage.
 This page was built to illustrate the concepts explained in it in a practical manner.
 During the execution of this projects the following concepts were reviwed and excercised: HTML, CSS and JavaScript.

 ## Installation
 N/A

 ## Usage
 This page can be used as a quick reference to the topics described above.
 Also, by analizing the source code and file structure we can have a better understanding of the topics described in the webpage.
+Use Google Chrome ispector for more information.

 ## Credits